 To insure the longest possible shelf life, always store food in dark, dry, and cool locations and be sure to keep an eye out for pests.
 Mice and rats have been known to chew through even super-heavy duty buckets and lids!

-These Mountain House food buckets have been so popular that Freeze Dry Guy has been challenged with keeping enough in stock.
-It’s a product that combines convenience and good food with a reliably long shelf life, and when you’re storing food for an emergency, that’s exactly the combination you need.
+These Mountain House food buckets are a product that combines convenience and good food with a reliably long shelf life, and when you’re storing food for an emergency, that’s exactly the combination you need.